 - Killing the spawn of chaos has a chance to grant piety.
 See the list of chaotic monsters and abilities for more details.

 - You attack neutral monsters.

 - You deliberately mutate yourself.
-This includes deliberately making yourself glow and drinking potions of beneficial mutation.
+This includes deliberately making yourself glow and drinking potions of mutation when not at 6*.

 - You or your allies attack monsters in a sanctuary.